djkean/pricewatcher/DATADICTIONARY.md

 ## itemID

-- Declared and used in /API.js
+- Defined and used in /API.js
 - Value represents a number
 - Used as argument for API calls for specific items and their information
 - Value is defined by Runescape wiki APIs and represents a static value

 ## timeStep

-- Declared and used in /API.js
+- Defined and used in /API.js
 - Value represents a string
 - Used as argument for API calls for predetermined time peroids and pertinent time-based data
 - Value is defined by Runescape wiki APIs and represents a time period to base fetched information from

 ## id

-- Declared and used in /FavouritesTable.js
+- Defined and used in /FavouritesTable.js
 - Value represents a number
 - Used to identify individual items and pertains to existed identification values determined by information returned from API calls
 - Value is defined by the project but based off predetermined API information